okta/terraform-provider-oktapam/docs/resources/resource_group.md

 ### Required

-- `delegated_resource_admin_groups` (List of String) The ids of the groups for users who are designated as delegated admins for the resource group
+- `delegated_resource_admin_groups` (Set of String) The ids of the groups for users who are designated as delegated admins for the resource group
 - `description` (String) The human-readable description of the resource.
 - `name` (String) The human-readable name of the resource.
 Values are case-sensitive.